salva/fastdbfs/README.md

-Also, read the official Databricks documentation for instructions on how to [create a token](https://docs.databricks.com/dev-tools/cli/index.html#set-up-authentication) and how to [obtain the Cluster ID](https://docs.databricks.com/workspace/workspace-details.html#cluster-url-and-id).
+Also, read the official Databricks documentation for instructions on how to [create a token](https://docs.databricks.com/dev-tools/cli/index.html#set-up-authentication) and how to [obtain the cluster ID](https://docs.databricks.com/workspace/workspace-details.html#cluster-url-and-id).

 ### Sample configuration